 At this point, you are probably wondering why on earth we still own this dog?
 But it gets worse!
-Last summer, I drove up the driveway and noticed the siding was ripped off the house and the landscaping was pulled way back.
-I called my builder wondering what was happening at the house that day.
-To my dismay, he said, "nothing!"
+Last summer, I drove up the driveway and noticed that the siding was ripped off the house and the landscaping was pulled waaaaay back.
+I called my builder wondering what was happening at the house that day, and to my utter dismay, he said, "nothing!"
 That's when I knew!!
 That little son of a biscuit probably chased a poor animal against the house and then proceeded to rip the house apart!

 RIP!
 MY HOUSE!!!!!!!!!!!!!
 APART!

 My builder was in shock when he saw the damage and frankly, I still haven't recovered from it.